pnp/blog/content/post/preparing-for-dark-mode-model-driven-app-choices/index.md

 The reason why pastel (light/pale) colours are favoured in the current light mode is that they enable the contrast ratios for choice colours to meet AAA level.

-A contrast checker tool such as https://webaim.org/resources/contrastchecker/ can be used to check contrast ratios.
+A contrast checker tool such as from [WebAIM](https://webaim.org/resources/contrastchecker/) can be used to check contrast ratios.

 For example, the green in the below has the hex colour code #79f571, which has a contrast of 15.11:1, well above the 7:1 threshold for AAA.